 - Riad Dar Najat

 We also purchased Argan Oil and Moroccan spices at a holistic pharmacy outside the Medina.
 When showing it to one of the women on our food tour, our guide said it was very reputable.
 I’m trying to figure out what meal I want to cook first.
-The two days for our tour were not even enough for me and I can’t wait to go back.
+Exploring Marrakech two days with our tour was not even enough for me so I will definitely be back.